Michael Foot: Personal life

 Foot was married to the film-maker, author and feminist historian Jill Craigie (1911–1999) from 1949 until her death fifty years later.
 He had no children.

 In February 2007, it was revealed that Foot had an extramarital affair with a woman around 35 years his junior in the early 1970s.
 The affair, which lasted nearly a year, put a considerable strain on his marriage.
 The affair is detailed in Foot's official biography, published in March 2007.

 On 23 July 2006, his 93rd birthday, Michael Foot became the longest-lived leader of a major British political party, passing Lord Callaghan's record of 92 years, 364 days.

 A staunch republican (though well liked by the Royal Family on a personal level), Foot rejected honours from the Queen and the government, including a knighthood and a peerage, on more than one occasion.

 He was also an atheist.
 As of June 2021, he was one of four leaders of the Labour Party to declare that they did not follow any religion.

+Oliver Cromwell was one of his heroes, and one of Foot's first acts as an MP in 1945 was to demand a return of an alabaster bust of Cromwell to Parliament.
+Along with his brother John, he served as a vice-president of the Cromwell Association.